 He told me that, before long, I would likely look back at how I handled this situation and wish that I had dealt with it differently.
 He explained that his client would likely have its motion granted (he was right – there was a service issue) and that this whole matter could have easily been resolved without the time, expense and acrimony that would be required.

 And he explained that, when he was struggling as a first year, a senior attorney in his firm pulled him aside and gave him great advice that helped turn things around for him.
 He was told that, whenever possible, before making a decision, filing a pleading, or embarking on a course of action, he should stop and take a deep breath.
 He urged me to do the same.
 Instead of acting reflexively or emotionally out of fear or due to stress, he encouraged me to take a moment, to get up from my desk to clear my head, and to talk to someone if necessary.
+If you are suffering from something like work related stress, the one thing you may not want to do is think about work during the evenings/night.
+You may want to look into your comfort levels when at home, as this may be a reason to why you are not able to relax.
+For example, something simple like switching your old mattress to a new one, from a company like Leesa, may help you to feel comfortable and relaxed throughout the evenings.
 It would help, he said.

 At first I took this the wrong way – as a condescending lecture.
 That’s the frame of mind I had at the time.
 But with the benefit of a bit of hindsight I started to appreciate the wisdom in his words.

 I began to put his suggestion into practice.
 It helped me make good decisions and, perhaps more importantly, avoid bad ones.
 In many instances I realized that what seemed like a good idea one moment, seemed like a very poor one 30 minutes later after contemplating it over lunch.

 To this day, the “Thoughtful Pause” has been a bedrock habit of my decision making process.